 A one-time gift of around $30,000 can endow your annual gift of $1,000 in perpetuity, a concept that many donors find appealing.
 Using the same multiplier, you can endow your gift to the station forever, creating a permanent annual income stream and guaranteeing regional delivery of news and cultural services into the future.
 In addition, many stations are raising specific endowments to replace public funding of specific program areas that are at risk over the long term.
 Explore this option with Gillian Anderson by calling her at 203-371-1254.

 Where You Can Make Legacy Gifts WSHU Foundation

 The Friends of WSHU Public Radio is an independent 501c3 nonprofit created to support the mission and services of WSHU Public Radio Group in Connecticut and New York.
 Led by volunteer members of the listener community, this Foundation will oversee some of the station's permanent assets and will work with donors who wish to give toward the long term service and sustainability of public radio in Connecticut and New York.
 To explore giving to the Foundation,call Gillian Anderson at 203-371-1254.

 WSHU has a strong working relationship with the many community foundations in Connecticut and New York.
 Your Community foundation exists to work with you in stewarding your gift of assets, restricting the support that you intend to the WSHU Public Radio Group and its important work in Connecticut and New York.

 Sacred Heart University

 As the holder of WSHU's radio license and steward of its mission and facilities, the University stands ready to work with donors who wish to make gifts restricted all or in part to the support of WSHU Public Radio Group.
-To explore giving to the University in support of WSHU, e-mail Gary Brandt using the form below, or call him at 203-371-1247.
+To explore giving to the University in support of WSHU, call Gillian Anderson at 203-371-1254.